 A cipher defines a one-to-one correspondence between plaintexts to ciphertexts.
-That is, it defines a pair of algorithms, one for encryption and one for decryption, and respectively scramble and unscramble data.
+That is, it defines a pair of algorithms, one for encryption and one for decryption, that respectively scramble and unscramble data.
 Each cipher uses a single parameter called the key that is used as part of the encryption and decryption calculations.
 For a given ciphertext, the same key must be used to decrypt it as was used when creating it during encryption.1

-The ciphers that we are going to use monoalphabetic substitution ciphers.
-Specifically, for these ciphers, encryption is accomplished by replacing each character is the plaintext with a different letter in the ciphertext.
-Therefore, the length of the plaintext and the ciphertext are equal, and encryption and decryption can each be performed one character at a time.
-In fact, the order in which the characters are encrypted or decrypted is irrelevant, since correspondence between each cleartext and ciphertext character does not depend on which other characters have been encrypted/decrypted.
+The ciphers that we are going to use are monoalphabetic substitution ciphers.
+Specifically, for these ciphers, encryption is accomplished by replacing each character in the plaintext with a different letter in the ciphertext.
+Therefore, the lengths of the plaintext and the ciphertext are equal, and both encryption and decryption can each be performed one character at a time.